jonrau1/ElectricEye/README.md

 3. Navigate to the S3 console and locate the name of the S3 bucket created by CloudFormation for the next step.
 It should be in the format of `electric-eye-artifact-bucket--(AWS_REGION)-(ACCOUNT-NUMBER)`

 4. Navigate to the `auditors` directory and upload the code base to your S3 bucket

 ```bash
 cd -
 cd eeauditor/auditors/aws
 aws s3 sync . s3://<your-bucket-name>
 ```

 5. Navigate to the `insights` directory and execute the Python script to have Security Hub Insights created.
-Insights are saved searches that can also be used as quick-view dashboards (though no where near the sophsication of a QuickSight dashboard)
+Insights are saved searches that can also be used as quick-view dashboards (though nowhere near the sophistication of a QuickSight dashboard)

 ```bash
 cd -
 cd insights